JeremyLPS/JEDHA_Fullstack_Bloc5_Deployment/README.md

 You are free to add other any other relevant informations and style your HTML as you wish.

 # Online production
 You have to host your API online.
 We recommend you to use Heroku as it is free of charge.
-But you are free to choose any other hosting provider./your-url.com/docs).

-This small documentation should at least include:

-An h1 title: the title is up to you.
-A description of every endpoints the user can call with the endpoint name, the HTTP method, the required input and the expected output (you can give example).
-You are free to add other any other relevant informations and style your HTML as you wish.

-# Online production
-You have to host your API online.
-We recommend you to use Heroku as it is free of charge.
 But you are free to choose any other hosting provider.
 # Helpers 🦮
 To help you start with this project we provide you with some pieces of advice: